 Domains

 I prefer domains that are single, generic English language words below eight letters on the left of the dot.
 Other short domains like three letter and four letter acronyms or brandable domains are also acceptable.
-Longer domains make sense when they are an exact match of the category or market you are addressing, for example “Graphic Artist” or “Exclusive Weddings”.

 Domain Resource Directory: